To book Holly for a school or club visit, please email:

 Author of all titles in the Picture-This Books™ series.

 In 2017 I took my youngest son on a half-term holiday to Northern Ireland.
 We had a week of fresh air, adventures, smiles and lots of chips.
 One evening after a busy day exploring, we were curled up in bed and I was reading him a story whilst he dozed next to me.
 When I got to the last few pages of the book, my son sat up to look at the pictures for the first time and remarked that something didn't look as he had imagined it.
 My son is autistic and often interprets information in a really original way.
-His creativity is out of this world but that doesn't stop the world doing everything it can to encourage it back down to earth.
+His creativity is out of this world but, much to my annoyance, that doesn't stop the world doing everything it can to encourage it back down to earth.

 I could write pages and pages on my opinion of the education system teach-to-the-test mentality, the hollow understanding it gives our children and the side-effects of a narrowed curriculum that is increasingly lacking in creative subject choice.
 But you get the gist, right?